-Report on Compliance for Each Major State Program
+Report on Compliance for Each Major Federal Program

-We have audited the City's compliance with the types of compliance requirements described in the State of Texas Uniform Grant Management Standards that could have a direct and material effect on the City's major state program for the year ended September 30, 2013.
-The City's major state program is identified in the summary of auditors' results section of the accompanying schedule of findings and questioned costs.
+We have audited the City's compliance with the types of compliance requirements described in the OMB Circular A-133 Compliance Supplement that could have a direct and material effect on each of the City's major federal programs for the year ended September 30, 2013.
+The City's major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.